 Get to know one of Questline’s legendary energy experts, Mike Carter, Senior Engineer and Certified Energy Manager.

-A Questline veteran of more than 11 years, Mike has helped hundreds of utility clients and their energy consumers by answering pressing (and often fascinating) technical questions as part of the Ask an Expert service, a special feature of Questline’s RelationshipBuilder digital newsletter offering.
-He also regularly hosts industry webinars, discussing topics from daylighting fundamentals to selecting natural gas burners to the latest building approaches, like dedicated outdoor air systems (DOAS).
+A Questline veteran of more than 15 years, Mike has helped hundreds of energy utilities and their customers by answering pressing technical questions for his Ask an Expert and Ask an Engineer columns.
+He also regularly hosts industry webinars, discussing topics from daylighting fundamentals to selecting natural gas burners.

-Stop by the Questline office, and you’ll find Mike at the helm of the Ask an Expert service, as well as leading webinars presented to utility account managers as part of the Questline Academy service.
-He also develops and delivers custom, branded webinars for specific commercial and industrial utility customers.
+Today you’ll find Mike writing energy advice articles as well as presenting webinars to utility account managers.
+He also develops custom webinars for specific commercial and industrial utility customers.

 “These customer attendees are typically facility operation managers, maintenance managers, small business owners and engineers,” he explained.